Braunstone Town: St Peter's Church

-The first record of a church is 1168: the earliest parts of the existing church date from the twelfth or thirteenth century.
+The first record of a church is 1168; the earliest parts of the existing church date from the 12th or 13th century.
 It is built of limestone and consists of a short square tower, nave and chancel.
 It was re-roofed in 1867 and had some minor refurbishment in the 20th century.
 In 1937 Braunstone became a parish in its own right, and St Peter's became the parish church with its own vicar.